lizhunan/panoramic-stitching/README.md

 ## How to Use

 1. Clone the code from Github.
-2. Use the following code to scale the image：
+2. Use the following code to scale the input image(left and right image)：
     ``` python
     size = 640 # image height
     height, width = left_image.shape[0], left_image.shape[1]